-This ability to control events, or at least perception of them, is not just a result of material wealth – even if you’re the world’s fifth-richest man, valued at US$75 billion, as Mark Zuckerberg is – it’s about surrounding yourself with the very best people that your lovely money can buy.
+This ability to control events, or at least perception of them, is not just a result of material wealth – even if you’re the world’s eighth-richest man, valued at US$60.2 billion, as Mark Zuckerberg is (as of March 2019) – it’s about surrounding yourself with the very best people that your lovely money can buy.

-And it’s why, as difficult as things look for the embattled Zuckerberg – who, as he battles Facebook’s various scandals, has started appearing in public dressed as ‘the defendant’ rather than the youthful delinquent he used to look like – it’s still likely that he’ll float magically away from the ominous clouds encircling him.
+And it’s why, as difficult as things were for the embattled Zuckerberg in 2018 – who, as he battled Facebook’s various scandals, had started appearing in public dressed as ‘the defendant’ rather than the youthful delinquent he used to look like – it’s still likely that he’ll float magically away from the ominous clouds encircling him.

 Consider how good the spin doctors around Zuckerberg – the CEO of a company that needs no introduction and wastes more of our valuable time than reality-TV, commuting and supermarket queues combined, and which you’ve probably looked at three times today already – must be.